Khoo Teck Puat Hospital: History

 In 2001, plans were announced that a new hospital, the Jurong General Hospital, will be built and will replace the current Alexandra Hospital.
 The hospital was slated to be completed by 2006.
 However, in 2004, the plan was scrapped.
 Instead, the next new public hospital will be built in the north at Yishun and be completed by 28 March 2010.

 On 28 November 2006, Alexandra Hospital marked the first milestone for its new hospital with a groundbreaking ceremony at the new hospital site.
-The guest-of-honor was then-Health Minister Khaw Boon Wan.
+The guest-of-honor was Health Minister Khaw Boon Wan.
 An exhibition titled "Metamorphosis: From Old to New" was held at the same time, showcasing photographs depicting the transformation of the existing hospital building in Alexandra Road from pre- and post-independence years to the present times.
 3-dimensional models and perspectives of the new hospital building were also on display.

-On 16 May 2007, then-Health Minister Khaw, while attending the HIMSS AsiaPac 2007 conference, announced that the new general hospital in Yishun has been named Khoo Teck Puat Hospital.
+On 16 May 2007, Khaw, while attending the HIMSS AsiaPac 2007 conference, announced that the new general hospital in Yishun has been named Khoo Teck Puat Hospital.
 In acknowledgement of the S$125 million donation made by the late hotelier Khoo Teck Puat's family towards building and funding of the hospital, the hospital was named after him instead of the previously planned name, Alexandra Hospital @ Yishun.

-On 30 September 2007, then-Health Minister Khaw, at a community event in Yishun, noted that additional land parcels set aside around the Khoo Teck Puat Hospital could be used for construction of further, more specialised health-care facilities and that beyond 2020, might eventually create a health-care cluster similar to the diverse facilities now in the vicinity of Singapore General Hospital, providing high-quality healthcare services to the growing population in the north.
+On 30 September, Khaw, at a community event in Yishun, noted that additional land parcels set aside around the Khoo Teck Puat Hospital could be used for construction of further, more specialised health-care facilities and that beyond 2020, might eventually create a health-care cluster similar to the diverse facilities now in the vicinity of Singapore General Hospital, providing high-quality healthcare services to the growing population in the north.
 Possible inclusions in the cluster are a community hospital and medical-tourist hotels.

 The hospital's specialist outpatient clinics and day surgery operating theatres opened on 29 March 2010.
 The initial timeline was delayed by about three months because of the Indonesian sand ban and disruption to granite supplies.
 This forced contractors to bring in more equipment and workers to make up for the time lost.

 The facility's inpatient wards and acute care and emergency department began operation on 28 June 2010.